 1. Take advantage of an introductory bonus point offer

 Signing up for a new American Express credit card gives you a chance to get thousands of bonus Membership Rewards points.
-For example, the American Express Platinum Edge credit card currently offers 10,000 bonus points to new customers who are approved and spend at least $750 on the card in the first three months.
-Meanwhile, the American Express Platinum charge card offers a massive 100,000 Membership Rewards points when you apply online, are approved and spend $1,500 on your card within your first two months.
+For example, the American Express Platinum Charge Card offers up to 200,000 Membership Rewards points when you apply online, are approved and spend $3,000 on your card within your first 3 months.
 Note that these points are exclusively offered to new Amex customers.
 So if you have had a credit card offered by American Express Australia Limited in the preceding 18 months, or if you currently have an Amex card, you won’t be able to get bonus points by applying for a new one.